Building LineageOS for my Mate 8

 bc bison build-essential curl flex git gnupg gperf libesd0-dev liblz4-tool libncurses5-dev libsdl1.2-dev libwxgtk3.0-dev libxml2 libxml2-utils lzop maven openjdk-8-jdk pngcrush schedtool squashfs-tools xsltproc zip zlib1g-dev android-tools-adb android-tools-fastboot

-Additionally for 64bit systems, g++-multilib gcc-multilib lib32ncurses5-dev lib32readline6-dev lib32z1-dev.
+Additionally for 64bit systems, g++-multilib gcc-multilib lib32ncurses5-dev lib32readline6-dev lib32z1-dev

-Now we also need repo, a tool written by Google to manage git repositories.
+, a tool written by Google to manage git repositories.
 It's not the best (tsrc could be better), but it's the one chosen by the project to download all its parts easily and you should stick to it.

 Ensure you have openjdk 8 and the Android SDK in your path (installed).